Proposal Manager Career Guide

 12 min read

 In this blog, we’ll define what a proposal manager is, including their job description, responsibilities and key skills.
-Then, we’ll discuss proposal professional titles and their earning potential.
+Then, we’ll discuss other proposal roles and their earning potential.
 Finally, we’ll offer advice for anyone looking to become a proposal manager as well as useful tools and resources for ongoing career development.

 What is a proposal manager?